MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

 1. If you have not done so already, install the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
 1. Run the sample locally on your machine.
 1. Start the emulator, connect to your bot, and send messages as shown below.

+The screen shot shown below verifies that you can interrupt the conversational flow by requesting help even though the currently active adaptive dialog does not contain the corresponding trigger.

 ![test adaptive dialog interruption sample](./media/adaptive-dialogs/test-interruption-bot.png)